B-Ricey763/Learning-ROS/docs/guiforwarding.md

 ![putty info](img/PuTTY_x11_gui.png)

+!!!
+Note
+    If you are using `byobu` for multitasking in the terminal, you have to go to `Connection > Data > Terminal` and change `xterm` to `putty-256color`.
+This allows you to use the F1-F12 keys.

 That's it, as long as you haven't edited the `.bashrc` on the server (in my case, the pi).
 To test, install some gui apps:
 ```bash
 sudo apt install x11-apps